-Walter Mondale Fast Facts
+Walter Mondale Fast Facts - CNN

 1998 - Envoy to Indonesia under President Clinton.

-October 30, 2002 - In Minnesota, becomes the Democratic-Farmer-Labor Party's candidate, filling the ballot position of the late Senator Paul Wellstone, who died October 25, 2002, in a plane crash while campaigning for re-election.
+October 30, 2002 - In Minnesota, becomes the Democratic-Farmer-Labor Party’s candidate, filling the ballot position of the late Senator Paul Wellstone, who died October 25, 2002, in a plane crash.

 November 11, 2002 - Is defeated by Norm Coleman (R) in the race for the US Senate.